musl/ModText/README.md

 None yet.

 ## Background
-It's a graph of modular arithmetic.
+It's an arguably pretty graph of modular arithmetic based on the current minute.

 ## ToDo:
 If I don't get burnt out dealing with: